 For one thing, he modeled for his followers a kind of fanatical abandon which doesn’t really translate well into normal, daily life.
 I suspect that has something to do with the fact that he thought the world was about to end at any minute.
 In case you haven’t noticed, people obsessed with the end of the world are terrible at figuring out how to manage a world that isn’t going away any time soon.
 It’s all well and good to say “take no thought for tomorrow,” but down here in the real world someone has to do precisely that or everything falls apart.

 He was also very negative toward the notion of family life, and he seemed consistently critical of people whose commitments to taking care of their families got in the way of following him around.
-He made it clear that whenever the needs of family interfered with ministry, ministry and mission always come first.
+He made it clear that whenever the needs of family interfered with ministry, the mission always come first.
 I know quite a few men and women who internalized that message so well that they have been willing to split their families to make sure God knows he comes first.

 He was also very negative in his view of human nature, if the words put in his mouth by the writers of the gospels can be believed.
 He kept insisting that “no one is good except God,” and he didn’t seem to hesitate telling people they were fundamentally evil (“If you, being evil…”).
-He informed his followers that, just as following him required “hating” your own family, so did it also demand “hating” your own life.
+He informed his followers that, just as following him required “hating” your own family, so it also demanded “hating” your own life.

 To whatever extent Jesus peddled anti-humanistic thinking, I consider myself an opponent to his ideology.